-However, three signal timing projects, two resurfacing projects, one project involving milling and overlay of the existing asphaltic pavement, one project involving replacement and preservation of several bridges, one project involving design, right-of-way acquisition and reconstruction with no increase in capacity, one project involving reconstruction with no increase in capacity, one project involving design leading to reconstruction with no increase in capacity, one project involving design leading to resurfacing and preservation, one project involving design leading to resurfacing, and one project leading to reconstruction and preservation have been programmed in the 2023 - 2026 TIP (as amended), all of which should improve safety on the transportation system.
+In addition, three signal timing projects, three resurfacing projects, one project involving milling and overlay of the existing asphaltic pavement, one project involving replacement and preservation of several bridges, one project involving design, right-of-way acquisition and reconstruction with no increase in capacity, one project involving reconstruction with no increase in capacity, one project involving reconstruction with no increase in capacity, one project involving and preservation, one project involving design leading to resurfacing and preservation, one project involving design leading to resurfacing to reconstruction and preservation have been programmed in the 2023 - 2026 TIP (as amended), all of which should improve safety on the transportation system.
 Also, five of the eight categories of "grouped" street and highway projects in the 2023 - 2026 TIP involve various forms of highway safety.